Enhancing Conformal Prediction via Class Similarity: Experiments

-In this part, we show the similarity between classes as perceived by the model.
-For CIFAR100-ResNet50 we present in Figure \ref{fig:combined} the top-left $10 \times 10$ block of the similarity matrix $M$ (defined in section~\ref{sec:method_MS}).
+For CIFAR100-ResNet50, we present in Figure \ref{fig:combined} the top-left $10 \times 10$ block of the similarity matrix $M$ (defined in section~\ref{sec:method_MS}).
 The associated model-agnostic similarity is depicted as well.
-The complete matrices are provided in the supplementary.
+The complete matrices are provided in Appendix~\ref{app:visualizatoin_and_ablation}.

-To further highlight the advantage of the model-perceived class similarity, we also compare the performance of the MS-CS matrix against the identity matrix $M=I$, which equally punishes all classes except the prediction.
-The experiments in the supplementary, demonstrating the superiority of MS-CS similarity matrix over this matrix, suggesting using the learned embeddings from the model itself is highly valuable.
+To further highlight the advantage of the model-perceived class similarity, we compare the performance of the MS-CS matrix against the identity matrix $M=I$, which equally punishes all classes except the prediction.
+The experiments in Appendix~\ref{app:ablation} demonstrate the superiority of both MA-CS and MS-CS over this naive variant, suggesting that using the learned embeddings from the model itself is highly valuable.
+As another ablation, we show in this appendix the performance degradation that results from using random (incorrect) similarity between classes.